 Nowadays, cement mortar is mostly used for all types of masonry work.

 When we estimate the volume of mortar for various masonry work, we just get the wet volume.
 But, to get the required cement and sand volume we need to convert that wet volume of mortar into the dry volume.

 first, we need to understand what is the dry volume of mortar?

 What is The Dry Volume of Mortar

-The main ingredients of mortar are cement and sand.
+The main ingredients of the mortar are cement and sand.

 Adding water to the dry mix of cement-sand, mortar is prepared.

 When water is added to the dry mix of cement-sand, the volume of dry mix is reduced.
 It happens due to the presence of air voids in sand particles.

 When we calculate the mortar quantity for any masonry work, we get the wet volume of mortar.
 If we want to calculate the required volume of sand and cement, we need to convert that wet volume into the dry volume.

 How to Get The Dry Volume of Mortar From Wet Volume